Blog: Entries From 2026

 There was free Starlink WiFi onboard, courtesy of T-Mobile, and it was quite fast.
 Unlike traditional providers, Starlink uses low Earth orbit satellites that communicate with each other using lasers to create a mesh network that covers practically the whole globe.

 We touched down at HNL on a Wednesday and took some time to check out the Cultural Gardens at the airport.
-Then we took Uber to the Residence Inn in Kapolei, our home for the next two days.
+We had lunch at the L&L near the airport, then took Uber to the Residence Inn in Kapolei, our home for the next two days.

 The biggest thing we did in Kapolei was the ropes course at Coral Crater Adventure Park.
 The course was fun enough but was a little short.
 Unlike the previous two ropes courses we've done, this one was completely supervised and didn't let you repeat obstacles.
 The course ended in going to the top of the tower and jumping off, with a belay system slowing your descent.

 Our two days in Kapolei were pretty laid back.
-We did a lot of walking, enjoyed some of the nearby eateries (I mostly just got L&L), rewatched Happy Death Day, worked out at the hotel fitness center, and swam at the hotel pool.
+We did a lot of walking, enjoyed some of the nearby eateries (I mostly just went to the local L&L), rewatched Happy Death Day, worked out at the hotel fitness center, and swam at the hotel pool.
 Nevertheless, it felt like we did a lot in those two days!

 Friday, before taking Uber to Waikiki, we visited Pearl Harbor for the third time, this time seeing the paid exhibits thanks to the Oahu pass.
 We saw the USS Battleship Missouri Memorial, Aviation Museum, and the USS Bowfin.
 We particularly liked the Missouri, as it had a really immersive tour around and through the ship, so you got a picture of what life on board was like.
 It was cool to see things like a post office and a bread baking room on the ship!
 And seeing the difference between the very cozy crew bunks on the lower decks to the small cabins for lower-ranking officers to the fancy cabins for the captain and executive officer was very illustrative.